-Training
+Training and Development

-At Nova Hreod, in order to maintain and develop the quality of teaching and provision to respond to the needs of all pupils, all staff are encouraged to undertake training and development.
+At Nova Hreod, to maintain and develop the quality of teaching and provision to respond to the needs of all pupils, all staff are encouraged to undertake training and development.
 We identify and plan for training needs in the following ways:

-- All teaching staff, including teaching assistants, have annual performance management/appraisal meetings, where future professional development and training needs are identified, discussed, planned and actioned. - Staff can also approach members of the Senior Leadership Team at any stage to request specific training.
-The SENCo may also identify training needs for specific staff during the academic year. - All teachers and teaching assistants undertake induction on taking up a post in our school and this includes a meeting with the SENCo to explain the systems and structures in place around our school's SEND provision and practice and to discuss the needs of individual pupils. - The SENCo regularly attends the local schools SENCo network meetings in order to keep up to date with local and national SEND information. - In accordance with Section 6 of the SEN Code of Practice 2014, if appointed after September 2008, our Special Educational Needs Coordinator will be a qualified teacher working at our school and will have statutory accreditation.
-If a new SENCO is appointed, he/she will gain statutory accreditation within three years of appointment.
+- All teaching staff, including teaching assistants, have annual performance management/appraisal meetings, where future professional development and training needs are identified, discussed, planned, and actioned. - Staff can also approach members of the Senior Leadership Team at any stage to request specific training.
+The SENCo may also identify training needs for specific staff during the academic year. - All teachers and teaching assistants undertake induction on taking up a post in our school and this includes a meeting with the SENCo to explain the systems and structures in place around our school's SEND provision and practice and to discuss the needs of individual pupils. - The SENCo regularly attends the United learning SENCo conference and SEND leads network meetings to keep up to date with local, group and national SEND information. - In accordance with Section 6 of the SEN Code of Practice 2014, if appointed after September 2008, our Special Educational Needs Coordinator will be a qualified teacher working at our school and will have statutory accreditation.
+If a new SENCo is appointed, he/she will gain statutory accreditation within three years of appointment. - The whole school attends training sessions led by the SENCO who also offers optional training in specific areas of need. - All members of teaching staff discuss the progress of all pupils and the support and provision that is being offered to them through their subject lead.
+The SENCo is involved in these conversations if the progress of a student with SEND is not in line with expectations. - The school offers opportunities for staff to reflect on their practice and to offer peer-to-peer support and guidance.